AtaruOhto/rails_react_render_sample/README.md

 $  webpack
 ```

-If you haven"t installed webpack yet, you can install webpack globally by running the following command.
+If you haven't installed webpack yet, you can install webpack globally by running the following command.

 ```
 #  sudo npm install webpack -g